Lake İznik: History

-In Greek mythology, during the Trojan War the region by the Lake İznik was held by the Phrygians, who sent troops to the aid of King Priam, led by the brothers Phorcys and Ascanius, sons of Aretaon as related in the Iliad.
+In Greek mythology, during the Trojan War the region by Lake İznik was held by the Phrygians, who sent troops to the aid of King Priam, led by the brothers Phorcys and Ascanius, sons of Aretaon as related in the Iliad.

 Ascanius, son of Aretaon, should not be confused with Ascanius (son of Aeneas) or Ascanius (son of Priam), who also feature in legends of the Trojan War.

 In the 1920s, the region was known for rice production.

-In 2014, during aerial photography to survey the local monuments, the remains of an underwater Byzantine basilica -possibly erected in the 4th century- were identified, a discovery which was named one of the top 10 discoveries by the Archaeological Institute of America.
-The basilica was dedicated to St. Neophytos of Nicaea and it is thought that the effects of an earthquake which took place in A.D.
-740 provoked its collapse.
-Plans are on the way to establish an underwater museum.
+In 2014, during aerial photography to survey the local monuments, the remains of an underwater Byzantine basilica erected in the 4th century were identified, a discovery which was named one of the top 10 discoveries by the Archaeological Institute of America.
+The basilica was dedicated to St. Neophytos of Nicaea and it was built sometime after 390 AD and destroyed in a major earthquake in 1065.
+Plans are underway to establish an underwater museum.

+Salinity

+Lake Iznik has a salinity of 0.05 to 0.10 %, not enough to be tasted by humans.
+It cannot therefore be classified as a saltwater lake, but may be described as freshwater, brackish or subsaline.